ori-drs/pronto/README.md

 interested to build.

 ## Robot Implementation Example
-To learn how to use Pronto on your robot, you can have a look at [this repository](https://github.com/ori-drs/pronto_anymal_example), which contains a full implementation on the ANYmal quadruped robot.
+To learn how to use Pronto on your robot, you can have a look at the [examples folder](https://github.com/ori-drs/pronto/examples), which contains a full implementation for the ANYmal B quadruped robot.
 ## Publications
 If you use part of this work in academic context, please cite the following publication: